-There is a reason the word gothic makes you think of trap doors, castles, monasteries, and more.
-This is because gothic literature has specific characteristics like:
+There is a reason the word “gothic” brings to mind trap doors, castles, monasteries, and more.
+This is because Gothic literature has specific characteristics like:

 Gothic Writing Style

-Gothic literature feeds off the fears and anxieties of the human experience to create a thrilling, imaginative journey.
-Keep your journey into literature going by exploring different genre types like ghost and monster stories.
+Gothic literature feeds off the fears and curiosities of the human experience to weave thrilling, imaginative tales.
+Keep your journey into literature going by exploring different literary genres, including ghost and monster stories.